-Business students may take relevant nonbusiness courses in other departments.
-The minimum time permitted to complete the master’s degree program attending full time is 1 year; maximum, 6 years.
-For students attending part time, the minimum is 2 years; maximum, 6 years.
+The minimum time permitted to complete the master’s degree program attending full time is 11 months; maximum, 6 years.

-A bachelor’s degree is required, along with a GPA of 3.0 and a GMAT score of 400.
-The formula for using the GPA and GMAT scores is (200 x GPA) + GMAT, or minimum 1000.
-Most important admissions factors are grades in upper-level courses, GMAT results, and work experience.
+A bachelor’s degree is required, along with a GPA of 3.0, a GMAT score of 500, and GRE scores of 900.
+Most important admissions factors are academic accomplishments and ability, GMAT results, and letters of recommendation.
 A strong mathematics background is not required.

-The number of applicants for a recent class was 55; 40 were accepted; 25 enrolled.
-The average GPA was 3.0; average GMAT score was 450.
+The number of applicants for the 2006-2007 class was 83; 48 enrolled.
 Transfers are accepted.
-Minority students are actively recruited by letters and brochures to target schools.
+Minority students are actively recruited by targeted mailings and assistantships.

-Students may begin the MBA program in the fall, spring, and summer.
-To apply, students must submit an application form, a transcript, a nonrefundable $35 application fee, and GMAT scores.
-The application deadlines are August 7 for fall entry; December 15, spring; May 15, summer.
-Students are notified within 15 days of receipt of an application of the admissions decision.
+Students may begin the MBA program in the fall and summer.
+To apply, students must submit an application form, 2 transcripts, GMAT scores, a nonrefundable application fee of $50, and 3 letters of recommendation.
+The application deadlines are March 1 for fall entry; February 1, summer.
+Students are notified in the spring of the admissions decision.
+The latest acceptable test date for fall entry is mid-April or earlier.
+Once accepted, students may defer admission for up to 1 year.

-Nine percent of the current graduate business school class are enrolled full time; 90% have had an average of 3 years of full-time work experience prior to entering graduate school, a factor preferred by the school.
-The greatest percentage of students are from Texas (60%).
-Thirty-six percent are women, 10% are minorities, and 3% are foreign nationals.
-The average age at entrance is 28; ages range from 21 to 60.
-Thirty percent enter directly from undergraduate school; 10% already have a graduate degree.
-Students’ undergraduate majors were as follows: 50%, business; 30%, engineering; 10%, economics; 3%, liberal arts; 3%, math and science; and 3%, social sciences.
-About 50% of entering students leave by the end of the first year due to academic or personal reasons; 50% remain to receive their degree.
-In a recent year, 21 graduate business degrees were awarded.
+Forty-three percent of the current graduate business school class have had an average of 3 years of full-time work experience prior to entering graduate school, a factor preferred by the school.
+Forty-two percent are women and 18% are foreign nationals.
+The average age at entrance is 32; ages range from 22 to 46.
+Thirty percent enter directly from undergraduate school.
+Students’ undergraduate majors were as follows: 45%, business; 15%, engineering; 6%, social sciences; 5%, liberal arts; 5%, math and science; and 4%, economics.
+About 1% of entering students leave by the end of the first year due to academic or personal reasons; 99% remain to receive their degree.
+In 2006, 44 graduate business degrees were awarded.